a-l-collins/P8105_Final/proposal.md

 #### Planned analyses:

-- **Gun violence is operationalized as occurrences of shootings reported by the NYPD**
+- **Locational gun violence**
+  - Analyze locational data as discussed in exposures
   - Initial descriptive analysis: make visualizations of the key variables in “Shooting incident” dataset to discover patterns and potential coding errors
-  - See “Potential preliminary analysis stuff (Shooting incident dataset)” right above
   - Using latitude and longitude data to identify the shooting hotspots
     - Compare by borough and identify if Manhattan is, indeed, our best option for this analysis
-- **Poor street lighting is operationalized as street lamp condition reported by the Department of Transportation**
-- **Green space is operationalized as parks property managed partially or solely by NYC Parks**
+    - If Manhattan is not the best option, determine which borough would be best, or if a full-city analysis would be better
+  - Create locational shooting occurrence plots to be used in other analyses
+- **Neighborhood disadvantage compared to gun violence**
+  - Neighborhood disadvantage operationalized as discussed in exposures
-- Overlay green spaces in Manhattan with location of shooting occurrences
+  - Overlay green spaces in chosen borough with location of shooting occurrences
-- Overlay locations of street lamps in Manhattan with location of shooting occurrences
+  - Overlay locations of street lamps in chosen borough with location of shooting occurrences
   - Compare/overlay green space and street lamp location to investigate if areas with low green space and poor lighting are associated with increased gun shooting incidents
-  - **Neighborhood disadvantage is operationalized as low presence of green space and poor distribution of street lamps**
-- Identify if there are any patterns of victim demographics within each neighborhood
-- Identify trends of gun violence over time
+- **Trends of gun violence over time**
   - Weather
   - Time of year (seasonality)
   - Holidays
   - Day of week
   - Time (hour; day/morning/etc)
   - Focus on COVID-19’s influence (1/20/2020 first case in USA)
+- **Patterns of victim demographics within each neighborhood**
+  - Victim gender
+  - Murder flag

 #### Visualizations